Counselling and Psychotherapy Training Duration in Ireland: Timeline Explained

 Step 5: Accreditation

-Applying for Pre-Accredited Membership of Irish Association of Counsellors and Psychotherapists involves meeting a number of professional and training requirements to ensure you’re fully prepared for practice.
-Below is an overview of what you’ll need:
+Applying for pre-accredited membership of the IACP involves meeting a number of professional and training requirements to ensure you’re fully prepared for practice.
+Here is an overview of what you will need:

-• Client Work Experience: Pre-accredited members must complete at least 450 hours of supervised client work after your trainee placement hours is essential.
+- Client work experience: Pre-accredited members must complete at least 450 hours of supervised client work after their trainee placement hours.

-• Supervision: Your client work must be supervised by an accredited professional (recognised by IACP, BACP, or IAHIP), with supervision levels in accordance to your pre accredited membership category.
+- Supervision: All client work must be supervised by an accredited professional recognised by IACP, BACP or IAHIP, with supervision levels in line with the pre-accredited membership category.

-Practicing therapists are required to complete 30 hours of Continuous Professional Development (CPD) each year to enhance their skills and maintain their accreditation.
+Practising therapists are required to complete 30 hours of continuing professional development (CPD) each year to enhance their skills and maintain their accreditation.

 Final thoughts

-Becoming a qualified counsellor in Ireland takes time with a combination of study, and practical experience, that equips you with the skills and confidence needed for working with clients.
-Having read this, do you think or are you ready to make a real impact in people’s lives?
+Becoming a qualified counsellor in Ireland takes time with a combination of study and practical experience that equips you with the skills and confidence needed for working with clients.
+Having read this, are you ready to make a real impact on people’s lives?